-All Berlin museums and cultural institutions may reopen.
+All Berlin museums and cultural institutions are open.
 You can find concrete information on our homepage and at the individual houses.

 Do you want to spend a day in the German capital?
 Admittedly, 24 hours is not enough to explore the whole city with its many neighbourhoods and monuments.
 But we have put together a programme where you can experience the most important sights in the heart of the city.
 Get to know Berlin and its exciting history during a walk through the government quarter, lunch at Potsdamer Platz and a tour along the magnificent boulevard Unter den Linden!
 Visit the new Humboldt Forum there: Berlin's cosmopolitan forum for culture, art and science.